osamazeeshan/osamazeeshan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+👀 <strong>Hello there!
+Thank you for visiting my page.</strong>

-👀 <string>Hi!</strong>, I’m a <em>Developer, Consultant, 📚 Doctorate Student, and ML Researcher. </em> with a 9+ years of experience working in the industry and research institute.
+I’m a <em>Developer, Consultant, ML Researcher, and 📚 Doctorate Student. </em> with 9+ years of experience working in the industry and research institute.
 My research interest focused on developing real-time, robust applications by blending computer vision and deep learning techniques.
-More specifically, I worked on the imagery data by extracting, localizing, and recognizing pat- terns/objects/content from the videos’.
+Specifically, I worked on the imagery data by extracting, localizing, and recognizing patterns/objects/content from the videos’.

 🌱 Currently, I am pursing Ph.D. on <em>Adaptation of Deep Learning Models for Video-Based Expression Recognition</em> under the supervision of Prof. Eric Granger and Prof. Marco Pedersoli.